icure/medtech-docs/cockpit/intro.md

 ## What is iCure ?

-*iCure* service ensures the privacy of your patient medical data thanks to [end-to-end encryption](../sdks/explanations/encryption/introduction), meaning your users are the only ones who decide who can access their data.
+*iCure* is a trustable service ensuring the privacy of your patient medical data thanks to [end-to-end encryption](../sdks/explanations/encryption/introduction), meaning your users are the only ones who decide who can access their data.

 iCure helps you to manage the encrypted data by providing a series of easy-to-use tools :